 Lt.
 Gov. Ron Ramsey, the Republican Senate speaker, and most GOP senators have already endorsed Tracy.

-DesJarlais said after his divorce he remarried, found new faith in God and would like constituents to forgive his past and focus on who he is today.
+DesJarlais says he never thought the patient was actually pregnant.
+And he says after his divorce he remarried, found new faith in God and would like constituents to forgive his past and focus on who he is today.